 You may wish to start adding keywords to future pages, though.

 What do you mean by keyword in the URL?

-An URL (Uniform Resource Locator) is the standardized naming convention for addressing documents on the internet.
+An URL (Uniform Resource Locator) is the standardized naming convention for addressing documents online.

-There are several different parts to the URL, and while a full explanation is outside the scope of this article, you can see some basic information about the URL for this page:
+There are several different parts to the URL, and while a full explanation is outside the scope of this article, you can see some basic information about the URL on this page:

 Will adding a keyword to the URL improve your Google rankings?